-During the three months ended March 31, 2024, the Company granted performance stock units ("PSUs") to certain employees that will vest three years from the award date, based on achieving certain revenue based performance targets.
+During the six months ended June 30, 2024, the Company granted performance stock units ("PSUs") to certain employees that are eligible to vest three years from the award date, based on achieving certain revenue based performance targets.
 The number of shares that may be earned can range from 0% to 200% of the target amount.
-The fair value of PSUs are determined by the closing stock price of the Company's common stock on the awards' grant date.
-The stock-based compensation expense associated with PSUs is recognized on a straight-line basis based on the estimated number of awards that are expected to vest.
-At each reporting period, the Company monitors the probability of achieving the performance targets and adjusts the stock-based compensation expense associated with PSUs accordingly.
+The fair value of PSUs is determined by the closing stock price of the Company's common stock on the awards' grant date.
+The share-based compensation expense associated with PSUs is recognized on a straight-line basis based on the estimated number of awards that are expected to vest.
+At each reporting period, the Company monitors the probability of achieving the performance targets and adjusts the share-based compensation expense associated with PSUs accordingly.